-Today we’re going to show you the most common and deadly chicken diseases in Kenya and their treatment.
-You can visit our previous post about 10 ways of preventing infectious poultry diseases to learn more about how you can prevent most of these diseases.
+Today, we’re going to show you the most common chicken diseases and Treatment in Kenya.
+You can visit our previous post about ten ways of preventing infectious poultry diseases from learning more about how you can avoid most of these diseases.

-Top 10 Chicken Diseases in Kenya and their Treatment
+Top 10 Chicken Diseases and Treatment in Kenya

 1. Newcastle Disease.

 This disease affects chickens at any age and when it affects your brood.
-Though mature birds can withstand these diseases due to strong immunity it can practically wipe out almost 90% of your flock.
+Though mature birds can withstand these diseases due to healthy immunity, it can practically wipe out almost 90% of your flock.

-Newcastle disease is mainly caused by a parasitic parasite called paramyxoviridae and is transmitted through the air and physical contact.
+The cause of Newcastle disease is by a parasitic parasite called paramyxoviridae.
+The transmission of Newcastle disease is through the air or physical contact.

 - Coughing and breathing with difficulty.